denten/denten.github.io/_includes/CV/04-publications.md

 Adam Hammond, Cambridge University Press, 2018.
 2. "Archive" in *Literature: An Introduction to Theory and Analysis*, ed.
 Mads Rosendahl Thomsen, et al. Bloomsbury, 2017.
-3. "Critical Computing in the Humanities" in *Doing Digital Humanities:
-   Practice, Training and Research*, Ed.
+3. "Critical Computing in the Humanities" with John Simpson and Phillip Polefrone in *Doing Digital Humanities: Practice, Training and Research*, Ed.
 Ray Siemens.
 Routledge, 2016.
 4. "Visual-quantitative Approaches to the Intellectual History of the Field" in *Futures of Comparative Literature*, ed.
 Ursula K. Heise, et al.
 Routledge, 2017.